t3-oss/create-t3-app/www/src/pages/en/deployment/vercel.md

 ![Add environment variables](/images/vercel-env-vars.webp)

 4. Click **Deploy**.
-Now whenever you push a change to your repository, Vercel will automatically redeploy your website!
+Now whenever you push a change to your repository, Vercel will automatically redeploy your app!

 ## Using the Vercel CLI